-Since you’re reading this article, you’re probably the kind of dog owner who knows the difference between what’s safe and not safe for your dog.
+If you’re reading this article, you’re the kind of dog owner who cares about finding pet safe ice melts for your dog.

-When it comes to our dogs and winter, here’s something to ponder…
+When it comes to our winter maintenance plans and our dogs, here’s something to ponder…

 Why Do We Protect Our Cars But Not Dogs From Salt?

-Think about what happens to it when you drive behind a salt truck in the winter.
-That rock salt will corrode the metal and paint of your car.
-So those of us who live in cold climates take our cars in every fall to spray on some goo that keeps the salt away from our precious cars.
+Think about what happens to your car when you drive behind a salt truck in the winter.
+That rock salt corrodes the metal and paint right off your car!

 But we let our dogs walk unprotected on the same roads (and sidewalks) we’re protecting our cars from.